 Completing the necessary paperwork for your elopement may not be the most thrilling part of the day, but it is still very important.
 Don’t stress – We have all the information you need about California’s marriage regulations and Yosemite’s wedding rules.

-When planning a ceremony in Yosemite National Park, it is important to get to know the park’s regulations concerning the location, decorations, and other aspects.
+When planning for a ceremony during your Yosemite National Park elopement, it is important to get to know the park’s regulations concerning the location, decorations, and other aspects.
 Here are some of the main points to keep in mind.

 To get married in Yosemite National Park, you must first obtain a marriage license from any county clerk’s office in California.
 The closest county clerk’s office to the park is located in Mariposa County.
 To get the marriage license, you need to bring valid identification for both parties, proof of age, and a witness if you are under 18.

 Waiting Period: The license can be used the same day it is obtained, but it’s best to plan ahead to give yourself enough time if you are coming from out of state.

 Cost: The cost of the license varies by county, but it typically is around $100.

 Most national parks require a special permit to have a wedding ceremony on their grounds, no matter how small.
 Nearly every National Park across the United States requires a wedding permit to get married on the property.
 To start the process, you must complete a Yosemite wedding permit application.

 When: The wedding ceremony application must be turned in at least 21 days before your wedding or elopement.
 However, you can submit it up to a year in advance.
 Since wedding location sites are first-come, first-served, it is.
 It’s a great idea to start early to ensure you get the spot you want!

 Cost: Yosemite’s permit application requires a $150 application fee, but this money goes to helping care for the park – so your elopement is helping the environment!